amrobbins/Thor/docs/design/ragged_row_partition_runtime.md

 There is no implicit propagation convention on values tensors that can create `Q` accidentally.

-## Input-boundary tail canonicalization
+## Network boundaries and inactive capacity

 A logical `RaggedNetworkInput` materializes values and offsets through separate physical input ports.
-The submitted host-known active count is carried as boundary metadata.
-Values use that count to canonicalize inactive capacity, while the offsets input publishes the count onto its canonical placed allocation only after the new offsets payload has been materialized and before downstream layers run.
+The submitted host-known active count is boundary execution metadata used to publish the offsets-owned runtime cache after the new offsets payload is materialized.
+It does not extend the logical tensor into inactive packed capacity.

-This ordering lets generic Tensor writes invalidate stale payload-derived metadata without racing the ragged input boundary.
-It keeps inactive packed capacity deterministic while preserving zero-copy identity layers such as inference DropOut.
+The consumer-responsibility contract continues unchanged across both network boundaries:

+- `RaggedNetworkInput` does not semantically promise zero or canonical values in `[offsets[B], maxTotalValues)`;
+- `RaggedNetworkOutput` exposes the values capacity and the authoritative offsets without assigning semantics to the inactive tail;
+- code consuming a ragged output after it leaves a network must treat `offsets[B]` as the logical boundary exactly as an internal consumer would.

+Current implementations may temporarily perform broader sanitation while the consumer-responsibility cleanup is staged.
+That behavior is incidental and is deliberately not part of the public or internal semantic contract.
+Tests therefore compare logical prefixes and poison inactive capacity rather than asserting tail bytes.

-The legacy flattened `map<string, Tensor>` submission surface cannot represent this logical contract and is rejected for stamped networks with `RaggedNetworkInput`s.
+The legacy flattened `map<string, Tensor>` submission surface cannot represent the logical ragged boundary contract and is rejected for stamped networks with `RaggedNetworkInput`s.
 Submit a `Batch` containing `RaggedTensor` entries instead.

 ## Expression execution

-Packed Expression MATMUL and RMSNorm retain the canonical offsets tensor as a structural stage input.
-Forward and autodiff stages query the corresponding `RowPartitionRuntime` for host bucket selection.
+Packed Expression operations retain the canonical offsets tensor as a structural stage input when they need runtime extent.
+Active-aware valuewise stages execute only the logical prefix.
+Bucketed physical operations such as MATMUL (and, after the RMSNorm lifecycle cleanup, bucketed RMSNorm) may choose a larger execution extent; each such consumer owns sanitation of exactly the bucket slack it will physically read.
 Expression values do not carry a parallel active-row annotation.

 ## Regression gates